 Where is Abraham buried?

 Abraham is buried in the Machpelah Cave near Hebron.
-Abraham purchased this cave, commonly known as the Cave of the Patriarchs, for his wife Sarah’s burial.
+Abraham purchased this cave, also known as the Cave of the Patriarchs, for his wife Sarah’s burial.
 It became the family burial ground, where Abraham, Isaac, Rebekah, Leah, and Jacob were all buried (Genesis 23:19-20; 25:9-10).

 How Did Abraham Show Hospitality?